MySmilingTurban/The-Minion-Game/README.md

 # The-Minion-Game
 >Creative replacement of Toss
 - Kevin and Stuart are sample players who want to play the **'The Minion Game'**.
-- Custom Player Names can be added interactively.
+- Player Names can be changed interactively.

 ##### Game Rules